ntran326/data_programming/README.md

-indivual assignment for data programming
+individual assignment for data programming